Key Points

 - Your partner has a child with an NTD.

-Studies show that taking 4,000 mcg of folic acid before and during early pregnancy can help reduce your risk of having another baby with an NTD by about 70 percent.
-Ask your provider how to safely get this much folic acid.
+Ask your provider how to safely get the amount of folic acid you need.
 It’s not safe to take several multivitamins or prenatal vitamins because you can get too much of other nutrients, which may be harmful to your health.
 Your provider can help you figure out the best and safest way for you to get the right amount of folic acid.

 How can you get folic acid from food?

-You can get folic acid from food.
-Some foods are fortified with folic acid.
-Fortified means a food has folic acid added to it.
+You can get folic acid from some foods.
 Check the product label to see how much folic acid you get in each serving.
 Look for the word “fortified” or “enriched” on labels on foods like:

 - Products made from a kind of flour called corn masa, like tortillas, tortilla chips, taco shells, tamales and pupusas

-- Leafy green vegetables, like spinach and Romaine lettuce
+- Dark green leafy vegetables, like spinach and mustard greens

 - Asparagus